brooklynrail/brooklynrail-platform/content/events-beta/2020/2020-05-10-paul-d-miller-with-phong-bui.md

 **In the _Rail_**

-/ [The Rebirth of DJ Spooky] (https://brooklynrail.org/2004/09/music/the-rebirth-of-dj-spooky)
+-   [The Rebirth of DJ Spooky] (https://brooklynrail.org/2004/09/music/the-rebirth-of-dj-spooky) (Sept 2004)